What to Look For in a Gaming Mouse in 2023

 Cons

 The Razer Viper V2 Pro is basically an upgraded version of the Razer Viper Ultimate.
-The V2 Pro features a new, top-end optical sensor Razer made in collaboration with Pixart; it weighs only 58 grams, it’s got Razer’s excellent optical switches, and its neutral shape’s quite comfy for most gamers.
-The body’s smooth, too smooth for some.
+The V2 Pro features a new, top-end optical sensor Razer made in collaboration with Pixart.
+It weighs only 58 grams, it's got Razer's excellent optical switches, and its neutral shape is quite comfy for most gamers.
+The body is smooth and might even be too smooth for some.
 Luckily, Razer includes adhesive grips in the selling package.

 The Viper V2 Pro is, at the moment, the best wireless mouse you can get alongside the Razer DeathAdder V3 Pro.
 Not only because the mouse supports MotionSync technology that Optimum Tech covered in-depth, but also because the Viper V2 Pro can work in tandem with Razer’s 4000Hz polling rate wireless dongle that allows for insanely smooth and insanely fast performance.